 TGbf editor: Please move the contents of 9.4.2.318 (Sensing Measurement Report element) to the end of 9.4.1 (Fields that are not elements) and modify as below (Track Change ON).

+9.4.1.xx Sensing Measurement Report Container field (CIDs 294, 65)

+9.4.1.xx.1 General

-The Sensing Measurement Report element contains a single sensing measurement report.
-The format of the Sensing Measurement Report element is defined in 9-1002aw (Sensing Measurement Report element format).
-The Sensing Measurement Report element is included in the Sensing Measurement Report frame, as described in 9.6.7.51 (Sensing Measurement Report frame format), and in the Protected Sensing Measurement Report frame, as described in 9.6.36.2 (Protected Sensing Measurement Report frame).
+The Sensing Measurement Report Container field contains a single sensing measurement report.
+The format of the Sensing Measurement Report Container field is defined in Figure 9-xxxx (Sensing Measurement Report Container field format).
+One or more Sensing Measurement Report Container field is included in the Sensing Measurement Report frame, as described in 9.6.7.51 (Sensing Measurement Report frame format), and in the Protected Sensing Measurement Report frame, as described in 9.6.36.2 (Protected Sensing Measurement Report frame).